-Demand generation managers are expected to have robust resumes that demonstrate an expert understanding of both inbound and outbound marketing tactics, as well as digital marketing channels — particularly SEO and SEM, PPC, social media and email.
+Demand generation managers are expected to have robust resumes that demonstrate an expert understanding of both inbound and outbound marketing tactics, as well as digital marketing channels — particularly search engine optimization (SEO) and search engine marketing (SEM), pay-per-click (PPC), social media, and email.

-A solid background working with a variety of industry-standard tools — including marketing automation platforms, such as HubSpot, Marketo and Pardot — is a must in this position.
+A solid background working with a variety of industry-standard tools — including marketing automation platforms, such as HubSpot and Marketo — is a must in this position.
 In addition, hiring managers will expect you to be proficient in CRM programs like Salesforce, and other common digital marketing tools like Google Ads and Google Analytics.

 Many firms will look for candidates who have the advanced analytics experience required to recognize actionable insights pertaining to the customer lifecycle.
 Depending on the clients of the firm or agency you work with, some employers may want you to have a background in B2B or B2C marketing.